RosettaCommons/documentation/structure_prediction/simple_cycpep_predict.md

 **-cyclic_peptide:sidechain_isopeptide_indices \<int\> \<int\>** If the "sidechain_isopeptide" cyclization type is specified, then these are the indices of the residues that are linked by a sidechain-sidechain isopeptide bond to make the loop.
 If this option is not used, then the residues furthest apart of appropriate types are used.
 Note that exactly two indices must be given.

 Note that the **-cyclic_peptide:require_symmetry_repeats** and **-cyclic_peptide:cyclic_permutations** flags are incompatible with isopeptide lariats.
-Also note that the `simple_cycpep_predict` application does _not_ use the GLX, ASX, or LYX residue types.
+Also note that the **simple_cycpep_predict** application does _not_ use the GLX, ASX, or LYX residue types.
 Sequence files and native PDB files must specify GLU, ASP, and LYS, respectively.

+## Additional flags for oligourea or peptoid residues

+No additional options are required to use oligourea or peptoid residues with the **simple_cycpep_predict** applications.
+Simply include the full names of these residues in the sequence file, just as one would for a canonical or non-cannoical amino acid.

 ## Other useful flags